hicklin/hicklin/typst/resume_b.typ

 )

 #resume-item[
-  Led the development of an industrial embedded Linux data-logger for collecting data from air quality instruments.
+  - Architected and deployed a scalable IoT data platform on Google Cloud Platform (GCP), using MQTT for data ingestion and MySQL for time-series data storage.

-  - Designed and built hardware, developed testing applications, and implemented core software in C++.
+  - Developed the full back-end infrastructure for a commercial air quality monitoring system, enabling real-time data collection, processing, and visualization.
-  - Created a custom OS with cross-compilers and an update server, established cloud infrastructure, and developed a web interface.
+  - Designed and built a custom embedded Linux OS using Yocto, including a secure OTA update mechanism to manage a fleet of remote data-loggers.
-  - Introduced and managed DevOps pipelines with comprehensive feature unit tests.
+  - Led systems development for the high-profile Breathe London project, collaborating with Google and Imperial College London to deliver reliable mobile data collection systems.
-  - Contributed to the Breathe London project with Google and Imperial College London, responsible for logging air quality and position data from mobile monitoring units.
+  - Introduced modern development practices, including unit testing and agile methodologies, improving project visibility and predictability for management.
 ]

 #resume-entry(